Exploring Egypt in 2023: A Budget-Friendly Trip Guide

 Egyptian cuisine is truly unique and delicious!
 Traditional dishes include kushari (a mix of lentils, rice, macaroni noodles, and tomato sauce), foul (stewed beans), and ful medames (mashed fava beans).
 You can find these dishes at local restaurants for as little as $2 -USD 5 each!
 Street food, such as falafel sandwiches, costs around 75 cents each, while beer costs around $2 a bottle.
 Budget tips: To save money while visiting Egypt, consider staying in hostels or guesthouses instead of hotels, eating street food instead of restaurant meals, and bargaining for souvenirs at markets instead of shops.

 Egypt is one of the top travel destinations in the world, but it can get expensive fast if you're not careful.
 Fortunately, there are always ways to save money, and Egypt is no exception!
-If you're on a budget, consider staying in hostels or guesthouses instead of expensive hotels, eating street food environments instead of restaurant meals with higher Egypt trip costs, and bargaining for souvenirs at markets instead of shops – all effective ways to save money while still having a great Egypt adventure.
+If you're on a budget, consider staying in hostels or guesthouses instead of expensive hotels, eating street food instead of restaurant meals, and bargaining for souvenirs at markets instead of shops – all effective ways to save money while still having a great Egypt adventure.
 You don't have to miss out on any experiences following these budget tips; Egypt has something special for everyone!

 for budget travelers!
 So whether you're planning to explore ancient sites like the Great Pyramids of Giza or relax by the Red Sea coast, you'll have an unforgettable time without breaking your bank account!
 Good luck exploring this incredible destination!